Ways to Increase Compassion and Peacemaking for Self and Others

 Here are a few of my favorite ways to learn about a way of thinking and communicating called NVC which stands for Non-violent Communication.
-This process, developed over the last 50 years by Marshall Rosenberg, is being evolved by many folks and is sometimes called “compassionate communication”, “communication that connects” and “effective communication”.
+This process, developed over the last 50 years by Marshall Rosenberg, is being evolved by many folks and is sometimes called “compassionate communication”, or “communication that connects” and “effective communication”.
 Communication connects all life together, from the ecological to the social & political worlds.
 I believe this kind of communication is one of the most important skills we can learn.
 Enjoy the practice, the challenge, the outcomes !
 Warmly, Deanne

 We Practice To